ksonnet/ksonnet-lib/README.md

 By Heptio, Inc., 2017

-**ksonnet** provides a simpler alternative to writing complex YAML for your Kubernetes configurations.
-Instead, you write template functions against the
-[Kubernetes application API][v1] using the data templating language [Jsonnet][jsonnet]
+**ksonnet** (currently in beta testing) provides a simpler alternative to writing complex YAML for your Kubernetes configurations.
+Instead, you write template functions against the [Kubernetes application API][v1] using the data templating language [Jsonnet][jsonnet] .
-.
 Components called **mixins** also help simplify the work that's required to extend your configuration as your application scales up.

 ![Jsonnet syntax highlighting][jsonnet-demo]

 Other projects help simplify the work of writing a Kubernetes configuration by creating a simpler API that wraps the Kubernetes API.
 These projects include [Kompose][Kompose], [OpenCompose][OpenCompose], and [compose2kube][compose2kube].

 **ksonnet** instead streamlines the process of writing configurations that create native Kubernetes objects.

 ## Install